tahoma2d/tahoma2d_docs/source/creating_cutout_animation.rst

  |character_model_sample|

-In OpenToonz it's possible to create links between a model's different sections and to set pivot points for each one of them, in order to better manage the animation.
+In Tahoma it's possible to create links between a model's different sections and to set pivot points for each one of them, in order to better manage the animation.
 For example, you can link a hand to an arm at the wrist, and link the arm to the trunk at the shoulder: in this way when you move the trunk, you will move both arm and hand as well; when you move the arm, it will turn around the shoulder and the hand will follow its movement; when you move the hand, it will turn around the wrist.

 .. tip:: **To create a cutout animation:**